 Heading for Riga, the first stop is the Hills of Crosses, one of the most holy sites of Catholic Lithuania.
 After crossing into Latvia, we soon reach the magnificent Rundale Palace, the former summer residence of the Duke of Courland.
 Following a guided tour of the palace we travel through the rolling hills of Southern Latvia to reach Riga late afternoon, check-in at Hotel Radisson Blu Latvija**** or similar.

-Before we get acquainted with Riga we have the possibility of discovering medieval Latvia.
+After we got acquainted with Riga we have the possibility of discovering medieval Latvia.
 The optional tour for this morning takes us to the stunning scenery of the Gauja National Park and the town of Sigulda.
-We listen to the medieval Latvian legend of the Rose of Turaida, and see the ruins of the Episcopal Castle and of the Castle of the Knights of the Sword before we return to Riga.
-The afternoon offers an optional visit to the Ethnographical Open Air Museum, a spacious exposition of 18th century country life.
-The evening offers an optional organ concert at the Dome Cathedral.
+We listen to the medieval Latvian legend of the Rose of Turaida and see the ruins of the Episcopal Castle and of the Castle of the Knights of the Sword before we return to Riga.
+The afternoon offers an optional visit to the thnographical Open Air Museum, a spacious exposition of 18th century country life.
+In the evening enjoy an optional Latvian dinner at the stylish Restaurant Three.

 The tour continues along the coastal highway to the Estonian summer resort of Parnu.
 We do a short tour of the resort before we continue through the North Estonian land of forests and arrive in Tallinn early afternoon, check-in at the Hotel Radisson Blu Olympia**** or similar.